NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 ...
 ```

-The above code registers the Project Center application with the GDC Portal.
+The above code registers the Project Center application with the GDC Data Portal.
 The members of the object are:

-*`name` is the name of the application
+*`name` The name of the application
-*`icon` is the icon as an SVH file, it size and position can be adjusted using the `width`, `height`, and `viewBox`
+*`icon` The icon as an SVH file, it size and position can be adjusted using the `width`, `height`, and `viewBox`
 properties
-*`tags` are the tags for the application used for searching (which is not currently active)
+*`tags` The tags for the application used for searching (which is not currently active)
-*`hasDemo` is a boolean indicating if the application has a demo, if so the demo button will be shown
+*`hasDemo` A boolean indicating if the application has a demo, if so the demo button will be shown
-*`id` is the id of the application and needs to match the id of the application registered in
+*`id` The id of the application and needs to match the id of the application registered in
 the `createGdcAppWithOwnStore` function
-*`countsField` is the field to use for the counts in the application, this is used to determine if the application can
+*`countsField` The field to use for the counts in the application, this is used to determine if the application can
 be used
-*`description` is the description of the application
+*`description` The description of the application
-*`noDataTooltip` is the tooltip to show if the application has no data
+*`noDataTooltip` The tooltip to show if the application has no data

-When the app is registered, it will be available in the GDC Portal.
+When the app is registered, it will be available in the GDC Data Portal.
 The application can be accessed by clicking on the
 app card.
 The visual elements of the card are:

 ![application_card.png](images/application_card.png)

-*Application Card and it's elements*
+*Application Card and Associated Elements*

-## Source code layout
+## Source Code Layout

-While you are free to structure your application code as you with, the following is a recommended layout for your
+Developers have freedom to structure their application code as they wish, the following is a recommended layout for an
 application's source code:

 ![source code layout](./images/app_source_code_layout_fig.png)

-*Application source code layout*
+*Application Source Code Layout*

 # Appendix

-## Using selectors and hooks
+## Using Selectors and Hooks

-Although a complete guide to react hooks and selectors is out of the scope of this document, we will provide a brief
+Although a complete guide to React hooks and selectors is out of the scope of this document, a brief
 overview
-of how to use them for application development.
+of how to use them is provided.
 For more information on hooks and selectors please see the
-[React Hooks](https://react.dev/reference/react/hooks).
-As we are using Redux-toolkit, we will be using the calls
+[React Hooks](https://react.dev/reference/react/hooks) documentation.
+As the GDC uses Redux-toolkit, we will be using the calls
 described in the [Redux Toolkit](https://redux-toolkit.js.org/tutorials/typescript) documentation.

 ### Selectors